NicklasVraa/ELABorate/README.md

 ---

 ## **Description**
-ELABorate only needs a circuit **netlist** to create a model of the circuit.
-This **circuit-object** can be transmuted, analyzed and its functionality visualized.
+ELABorate only needs a circuit **netlist** to create a **circuit-object**.
+This object can be transmuted, analyzed and its behaviour visualized.
 The program is implemented in an object-oriented fashion for modularity and extendability.

 **The program will be available in 4 versions:**
 - A **Matlab Toolbox**, intended to be used with Matlab Live Scripts.\